Logan Kensing: Tampa Bay Rays

+Bridgeport Bluefish

+On April 2, 2011, Kensing signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
+He appeared in 9 games for Bridgeport, recording a 1.59 ERA with 16 strikeouts across 11 1/3 innings of relief.

+New York Yankees

-After beginning the 2011 season with the Bridgeport Bluefish of the independent Atlantic League, Kensing signed a minor league contract with the New York Yankees on June 29.
+On June 29, 2011, Kensing signed a minor league contract with the New York Yankees.
+He became a free agent following the season on November 2.

+Pittsburgh Pirates

 On January 4, 2012, Kensing signed a minor league contract with the Pittsburgh Pirates.
-In November 2012, Kensing elected free agency.
+He became a free agent following the season on November 2.

 Colorado Rockies

+On December 11, 2012, Kensing signed a minor league contract with the Colorado Rockies.
 Kensing was called up by the Colorado Rockies from the Triple-A Colorado Springs Sky Sox on June 16, 2013, and made his Rockies debut on June 19 against the Toronto Blue Jays.
-He was designated for assignment on June 21, 2013.
+He was designated for assignment on June 21, 2013, he cleared waivers and was sent outright to Triple-A Colorado Springs Sky Sox on June 24.
 He became a free agent on October 1.

 Seattle Mariners

+On January 17, 2014, Kensing signed a minor league contract with the Seattle Mariners.
+He became a free agent following the season on November 2.

+Chicago White Sox

+On November 20, 2014, Kensing signed a minor league contract with the Chicago White Sox.
+He was released on April 5.

+Seattle Mariners (second stint)

-Kensing signed a minor league deal with the Seattle Mariners on January 17, 2014.
-He was called up from the Triple-A Tacoma Rainiers on August 23, 2015.
-For the first time since October 4, 2011, Kensing got the win against the Houston Astros on September 1.
-He pitched a scoreless seventh.
-Kensing was released by the Mariners after the season.
+On May 13, 2015, Kensing signed a minor league contract with the Seattle Mariners.
+He was called up from the Triple-A Tacoma Rainiers on August 23.
+For the first time since October 4, 2011, Kensing got the win against the Houston Astros on September 1, pitching a scoreless seventh inning.
+He was released on October 19.
 During the 2015 season, Kensing appeared in 19 games for the Mariners, where he compiled a 2–1 record with a 5.87 ERA.
 He had 13 strikeouts in 151/3 innings pitched.

 Detroit Tigers

 On December 23, 2015, Kensing signed a minor league contract with the Detroit Tigers, and was invited to spring training.
 After a solid spring training (2.61 ERA in 10 1/3 innings) and injuries to Alex Wilson and Blaine Hardy, Kensing was added to the Detroit Tigers major league roster to start the 2016 season.
 He was designated for assignment on April 18, 2016, when they activated Blaine Hardy from the 15-day DL.
 He was sent outright to the Toledo Mud Hens two days later.

-He signed a new minor league contract for the 2017 season in November 2016.
-He elected free agency on November 6, 2017.
+On November 17, 2016, Kensing re–signed with the Tigers on a minor league contract.
+Kensing spent the 2017 season with Triple–A Toledo, making 66 appearances and recording a 2.54 ERA with 57 strikeouts in 74 1/3 innings of work.
+He elected free agency following the season on November 6, 2017.